pesterhazy/presumably/posts/reagent.md

 Reagent is some magical features, but does that make it mysterious?
 It's true that its abstractions, while useful and often conductive to cleaner code, can sometimes also be leaky.
 As a result, knowledge of the implementation is helpful to figure out how things work.
-In this series of blog posts, I will attempt to dispell the air of mystery sourrounding Reagent by explaining its underlying concepts.
+In this series of blog posts, I will attempt to dispel the air of mystery surrounding Reagent by explaining its underlying concepts.

 ## Building a table

-This first focusses on the example of building an HTML table with Reagent.
+This first focuses on the example of building an HTML table with Reagent.
 React requires tables to be properly structured, including thead and tbody elements, so we know what the hiccup representation of the DOM should look like: